Low Income vs. Affordable Housing: What's the Difference?

 Developers who take advantage of affordable housing incentives can also help reduce overcrowding.
 For example, instead of concentrating their apartment and housing development in just one area, they can build in multiple neighborhoods.

-The arrival of both low income and affordable housing also stimulates job growth.
-As a result, more people take jobs that they may otherwise not be able to due to high rents.
-In addition, there are fewer evictions with affordable housing, and renters have more disposable income to spend in their community.
+The arrival of both low-income and affordable housing also stimulates job growth.
+As a result, more people take jobs that they may not have been able to do otherwise due to high rents.
+In addition, there are fewer evictions in affordable housing, and renters have more disposable income to spend in their communities.

 couple standing with their backs towards camera. man pointing to apartment window for brunette woman

-Despite the differences in how rent is paid, landlords still screen prospective Section 8 tenants the same way as other applicants.
+Despite the differences in how rent is paid, landlords still screen prospective tenants the same way as other applicants.
 Tenants also sign a lease agreement, just like other renters.

 What Is Section 42?

-Section 42, or the Low-Income Housing Credit Program, encourages low-income rental houses for those who qualify based on income.
+Section 42, or the Low-Income Housing Tax Credit (LIHTC) program, encourages low-income rental housing for those who qualify based on income.
 Developers and investors who offer low-income rentals receive tax credits and other incentives.

 Some of the units in the development can be rented at market value or above.
 However, a specific number of units must remain available for low-income renters for developers to continue claiming their credit.

-Public housing, housing vouchers, Section 8, Section 42, and just about any income-restricted housing programs require an application process.
+Public housing, housing vouchers, Section 8, Section 42, and nearly all income-restricted housing programs require an application process.
 Here's how to get started.

 Learn Your Local Income Guidelines